teared/sublime-justify/README.md

-### Justify Text
+# Justify

-Adds `Wrap Paragraph Justified at Ruler` command having the same functionality and  flaws of the standard "ragged"  wrap commands.
-Generally considered as  a bad style, justification may be useful in some rare situations.
-Accessible via `Edit/Wrap` menu or with `Alt+Shift+Q` shortcut.
+Adds the `Wrap Paragraph Justified  at Ruler` command, similar to the standard `Wrap Paragraph at Ruler`, except that the output is "justified" in monospaced font by adding extra spaces between words.

 ![alt tag](http://i.imgur.com/tVlCcZ3.gif)

+## Usage

+*Edit → Wrap → Wrap Paragraph Justified at Ruler*

+Shortcut: `Alt+Shift+Q`

-#### License
+## License

 This is free and unencumbered software released into the public domain.